I’m bullish on hybrid work.

 If these numbers reveal workplace dynamics in a traditional pre-COVID workplace when everyone was in-house, imagine how much being together only on Zoom increases this cost?

 Creating a culture of openness and candor, psychological safety and honesty, takes work.
 Full stop.
 Initiating and sustaining difficult conversations - speaking up when you have something to say that someone else does not want to hear - doesn’t happen by itself.
+And screens are not particularly conducive to "speak truth to power" moments.

 But you can set the stage to make it a little bit easier by intentionally creating the environment to invite divergent perspectives.